dschmenk/COVOIDS/README.md

     -d4 use EGA mode on VGA
     -d2 use CGA mode on EGA & VGA

+The code is built with Borland C++ 3.1 on a Compaq 286 running MS-DOS 5.0.
+The BUILD.BAT file compiles and links everything, no makefile here!

 Enjoy while you're (still) sheltering at home.
 Hopefully we'll all get through this in a timely manner